Virginia Explained: How can you save on residential solar?

 For years, a battle between two competing hospital systems in Hampton Roads has spilled into the halls of the Virginia Capitol and the hands of sometimes reluctant legislators.
 Now, it’s spilled into the court system.
 In late April, Chesapeake Regional Medical Center sued Sentara, the region’s dominant health system, claiming Sentara worked deliberately to “cripple” […]

-Virginia isn’t eliminating accelerated math courses.
-But it’s one of many states rethinking math education.
+Virginia isn’t eliminating accelerated math.
+It’s one of many states rethinking math education.

 A minor political furor erupted in Virginia last week — over math.
 It started with a Fox News story declaring that the state Department of Education was moving to eliminate all accelerated math classes before 11th grade, “effectively keeping higher-achieving students from advancing as they usually would in the school system.”
 Republican leaders soon joined […]